 With a few ideas in mind (and that’s the hardest part), it’s time to narrow it down.
 The name of your travel blog should be unique, memorable, and easy to spell.
 You want a name that you can use as a brand without having to explain.

 Imagine you’re on a talk show and you have 5 seconds to plug your blog—could you do it?
 Avoid hyphens or strange spellings—this makes your name more confusing to people when you tell them how to find you.

 I picked travelFREAK because its short, brandable, and it’s memorable.
-It should mean something to you, and should bring depth to your style and your niche.
+It should mean something to you and it should bring depth to your style and your niche.

-When you’re done brainstorming, and once you’ve come up with a catchy name, the next step is to get some web hosting.
+The two things that you need in order to “go live” are a domain name and web hosting.
 If your domain name is the address, your web host is the actual apartment that you rent.

-Then, pick your term.
-You’ll have to pay for at least a year up front—the longer the term, the cheaper the monthly price.
-Don’t worry, if you’re ever not happy, Bluehost will send you a refund for your unused time, no questions asked.
-They’re good like that.
+Next, pick your term.
+You’ll have to pay for at least one year up front, but the longer you sign up for, the cheaper the monthly price.
+If you’re ever not happy, Bluehost will send you a refund for your unused time, no questions asked.
+They’re pretty good like that.

-Lastly, choose your add-ons.
+Finally, choose your add-ons.
 The only one I’d recommend is Domain Privacy Protection which will keep your data safe and hidden from public record.
 Otherwise, marketers can find your information and send you unsolicited emails, which you obviously don’t want.

 After you’ve registered with Bluehost, you should get an email with details on logging into your control panel.
 Now it’s time to set up WordPress!

-Luckily, Bluehost has a fully functional control panel which makes it incredibly easy to set up and install WordPress on your travel blog.
-Click the button that says Install WordPress from their control panel and install everything in just one click.
+Luckily, Bluehost has a fully functional control panel which makes it a cinch to set up and install WordPress on your travel blog.
+Click the button that says Install WordPress from their control panel and install everything in just one click!

 For more detailed instructions, follow their tutorial here.